 - i.
 Confidential Employees - a.
-An employee of FDU whose communications are privileged or confidential under Federal or State law.
+An employee of FDU-V whose communications are privileged or confidential under national or provincial law.
 The employee's confidential status is only with respect to information received while the employee is functioning within the scope of their duties to which the privilege or confidentiality applies.
 Examples of these employees include members of the clergy and mental health counselors when acting in the capacity of an individual's counselor; and - b.
-An employee of FDU whom FDU has designated as exempt from internal reporting for the purpose of providing services to persons related to sex discrimination.
-If the employee also has a duty not associated with providing those services, the employee's confidential status is only with respect to information received about sex discrimination in connection with providing those services.
-An example of this type of employee is a nurse who works for the Office of Health Wellness when acting in the capacity of a nurse in that setting. - ii.
+An employee of FDU-V whom FDU-V has designated as exempt from internal reporting for the purpose of providing services to persons related to sex discrimination.
+If the employee also has a duty not associated with providing those services, the employee's confidential status is only with respect to information received about sex discrimination in connection with providing those services. - ii.
 Non-Confidential Employees - a.
-All employees of FDU who do not qualify as Confidential employees. - b.
-This category includes all student workers when working in the capacity of an employee of FDU, including but not limited to Resident Assistants, Graduate Assistants, Teaching Assistants and Administrative personnel.
+All employees of FDU-V who do not qualify as Confidential employees. - b.
+This category includes all student workers when working in the capacity of an employee of FDU-V, including but not limited to Graduate Assistants, Teaching Assistants and Administrative personnel.

-If conduct that may reasonably constitute Prohibited Conduct is disclosed to any nonconfidential employee, or confidential employee when acting outside the scope of their confidential status, of FDU, that employee must report the conduct to the Coordinator by any of the following methods: phone, email, or in-person.
+If conduct that may reasonably constitute Prohibited Conduct is disclosed to any non-confidential employee, or confidential employee when acting outside the scope of their confidential status, of FDU-V, that employee must report the conduct to the Coordinator by any of the following methods: phone, email, or in-person.